 Since late 2015, new owners (Australians and New Zealanders) have undertaken major redevelopment works to provide a total renewal of this Southern Alps bathing experience.
 The new owners include the Managing Director James White and his partner Kim who are are onsite guiding a passionate and talented team, along with Charles Davidson who is the co-Founder of the multi-award-winning Peninsula Hot Springs in Victoria, Australia, which has won “Best Mineral Springs Spa in the World” four years running.
 James and Charles have undertaken global hot springs research that has taken them to 22 countries and 160 of the World’s best hot springs and they are using their wealth of experience to create a facility that fits harmoniously into the surrounding mountains and local culture.

-Renovations are now well underway and to date completed works include; new outdoor bathing area pools, new cold plunge pool, thermal showers, new steam room, two new saunas, new luxury changing rooms, a refurbishment bathhouse and a refurbishment of all rooms by Christmas 2017.
+Renovations are now well underway and to date completed works include; new outdoor bathing area pools, new cold plunge pool, thermal showers, new steam room, two new saunas, new luxury changing rooms, new private spas and a refurbishment bathhouse and a refurbishment of all rooms.
 Going forward the new owners aim to transform the property into a “world class” health, wellbeing and retreat destination.
 A place to escape routine and connect/re-connect with those you care about and/or a place to connect with your pure nature that will be widely loved and acknowledged as one of the best hot springs destinations in the World.

 we'd love to keep you updated on our latest news